TynerJ/service_scheduler/README.md

 | `TicketNum` | A integer representing the ticket a customer receives once checked in.

 ### NewCustomer(string, string, string) returns (*Customer, error)
-The `NewCustomer` function takes in three strings provided in the parameter, validates them.
-It calls the VIPCheck() to determine whether a customer is a VIP or not.
-The TicketNum field is left to its default value until the newly created customer has checked in.
+The `NewCustomer` function accepts three strings provided in the parameters, validates thems, and then calls `VIPCheck()` to determine VIP status of the customer.
+The `TicketNum` field remains its default value until the newly created customer checks in.
   - If the input strings are valid, the function returns a pointer to a new `Customer` object initialized with the provided information and a nil error.
   - If the input strings are invalid, the function returns nil for the `Customer` object pointer along with an error describing the validation failure.